 - V.I.M.
 (Very Important Monster) Tours: You can get haunt admission, preferred seating at select shows, a our escort for the entire evening, and back door access to the attractions, but the price is not cheap: $1,500 for up to six guests.
 Reserve one week in advance by calling 714-220-5298.

-- V.I.P AND PRE-SCARE DINNER SPECIALS: These give you a chance to eat before the park opens for the nightly haunt. $12.95 gets you a pre-scare buffet in the Ghost Camp or Black Lagoon picnic areas; plus, you are allowed into the park through a separate entrance a few minutes before it opens for other guests. $15.95 gets you a more elaborate V.I.P.
+- V.I.P AND PRE-SCARE DINNER SPECIALS: These give you a chance to eat before the park opens for the nightly haunt.
+Enjoy a pre-scare buffet in the Ghost Camp or Black Lagoon picnic areas; plus, you are allowed into the park through a separate entrance a few minutes before it opens for other guests.
+There is a more elaborate V.I.P.
 Monster Buffet, with prime rib, shrimp and salads in addition to the other items; you also get a souvenir beverage cup.
 Due to seating limitaions, this offer is available only to ticket holders with advance dinner reservations.
 NOTE: Once you’re inside the park, your dining selections are mostly limited to fast food and snacks.

-- POST-SCARE BREAKEFAST SPECIALS: A midnight breakfast buffet at Mrs. Knott’s Chicken Dinner Restaurant – from Midnight to 3:00am – for $9.995 plux tax and gratuity.
+- POST-SCARE BREAKEFAST SPECIALS: A midnight breakfast buffet at Mrs. Knott’s Chicken Dinner Restaurant – from Midnight to 3:00am.
 This is a walk-in offer; no reservations required.